 For many people, the festive season can feel quite stressful and overwhelming.
 As the colder weather draws in, our bodies' natural instinct is to curl up, curl in, and hibernate.
 What better way to bring in the cosiest season of all?

-With anxiety on the rise for the currently ever-changing world, it's been a tough year for many, and this curling in serves a purpose; to keep us warm, to keep us safe, and to reflect on the year.
+With anxiety on the rise in the currently ever-changing world, it's been a tough year for many, and this curling-in serves a purpose; to keep us warm, to keep us safe and to reflect on the year.